MongoEngine/mongoengine/docs/userguide.rst

 skip a number or results in you query.
 :meth:`mongoengine.queryset.QuerySet.limit` and
-:meth:`mongoengine.queryset.QuerySet.skip` and methods are available on :meth:`mongoengine.queryset.QuerySet` objects, but the prefered syntax for achieving this is using array-slicing syntax::
+:meth:`mongoengine.queryset.QuerySet.skip` and methods are available on :class:`mongoengine.queryset.QuerySet` objects, but the prefered syntax for achieving this is using array-slicing syntax::

     # Only the first 5 people